parhamoyan/qutewindow/docs/api/index.rst

 QuteDialog
 ~~~~~~~~~~

-A frameless dialog window with modal support, perfect for dialogs, forms, and popup windows.
+A customizable dialog window with modal support, perfect for dialogs, forms, and popup windows.

 **Constructor:**